 jurious dealings of superiors; but it as usually mendeth an inconvenience with a mischief.
 It setteth the house on fire to burn up the rats and mice that troubled it.
 It must be indeed a grievous malady that shall need such a mischief for its remedy.
 Certainly it is no means of God's appointment.
 Take heed therefore of any thing which would dissolve these bonds.
 Entertain not dishonourable thoughts of your governors, and receive not, nor utter any dishonourable words against them, if they be faulty open not their shame: their honour is their interest, and the people's too: without it they will be disabled for effectual government.
 When subjects, or servants, or children are saucily censorious of superiors, and make themselves judges of all their actions, even those which they do not understand, and when they presume to defame them, and with petulant tongues to cast contempt upon them, the fire is begun, and the sacred bonds of peace are loosed.
-When superiors rule with piety. justice, and true love to their subjects, and inferiors keep their place and rank, and all conspire the public good, then peace will flourish, and not till then.
+When superiors rule with pietv. justice, and true love to their subjects, and inferiors keep their place and rank, and all conspire the public good, then peace will flourish, and not till then.

 Direct. vi.
 'Avoid all revengeful and provoking words.'
-When the poison of asps is under men's lips on wonder if the hearers' minds that are not sufficiently antidoted against it, fester.
-Death and life are in the power of the tongue!
-When the tongue is as a sword, yea, a sharp swords, and when it is purposely whetted h, no marvel if it pierce and wound them that are unarmed.
-But" by long forbearing a prince is persuaded, and a soft tongue breaketh the bone i."
-A railer is numbered with those that a Christian must not eat with 1.
+When the poison of asps is under men's line on wonder if the hearers' minds that are not sufficiently antidoted against it. fester.
+Death and life are in the power of the tonguef.
+When the tongue is as a sword, yea, a sharp sword g, and when it is purposely whetted h, no marvel if it pierce and wound them that are unarmed.
+But "by long forbearing a prince is persuaded, and a soft tongue breaketh the bone i."
+A railer is numbered with those that a Christian must not eat with k.
 For Christianity is so much for peace, that it abhorreth all that is against it.
-Our Lord when he was reviled, reviled not again, and in this was our example.
-A scorning, railing, reproachful tongue, "is set (as James anith) on fire of hell, and it setteth on fire the course of nature "; even persons, families, churches, and commonwealths.
-Many a ruined society may say by experience, "Behold, how great a matter a little fire kindleth "."
+Our Lord when he was reviled, reviled not again, and in this was our example!
+A scorning, railing, reproachful tongue, "is set (as James saith) on fire of hell, and it setteth on fire the course of nature m; even persons, families, churches, and commonwealths.
+Many a ruined society may say by experience.
+"Behold, how great a matter a little fire kindleth "."

 Direct. vii.
-'Engage not yourselves too forwardly or
+Engage not yourselves too forwardly or

-eagerly in disputes, nor at any time without necessity: and when necessity calleth you, set an extraordinary watch upon your passions.'
-Though disputing is lawful, and sometimes necessary to defend the truth, yet it is seldom the way of doing good to those whom you dispute with: it engageth men in partiality, and passionate, provoking words before they are aware: and while they think they are only pleading for the truth, they are militating for the honour of their own understandings.
-They that will not stoop to hear you as learners, while you orderly open the truth in its coherent parts, will hardly ever profit by your contendings; when you engage a proud person, to bend all his wit and words against you.
-The servant of the Lord must not strive, but be gentle to all men, apt to teach of the lord must not strive, but
+eagerly in disputes, nor at any time without necessity: and when necessity calleth you, set an extraordinary watch upon 70ur passions.'
+Though disputing is lawful, and sometimes recessary to defend the truth, yet it is seldom the way of loing good to those whom you dispute with: it engageth nen in partiality, and passionate, provoking words before hey are aware: and while they think they are only pleading or the truth, they are militating for the honour of their own inderstandings.
+They that will not stoop to hear you as earners, while you orderly open the truth in its coherent arts, will hardly ever profit by your contendings; when ou engage a proud person, to bend all his wit and words gainst you.
+The servant of the Lord must not strive, but he gentle to all men, apt to teach o, &cc.

 Direct.
 VIII.
-'Have as little to do with men, in matters which their commodity is concerned in, as you can.'
-As in chaffering, or in any other thing where mine and thine is much concerned: for few men are so just as not to expect that which others account unjust: and the nearest friends have been alienated hereby.
+'Have as little to do with men, in matters hich their commodity is concerned in, as you can.'
+As a chaffering, or in any other thing where mine and thine is such concerned: for few men are so just as not to expect hat which others account unjust: and the nearest friends are been alienated hereby.